 Girls'Day

 Since 2004, we have participated in Girls' Day every year and are pleased with the ongoing interest.
-Under the motto "Small but powerful - innovations with microwaves and light", schoolgirls in grades five to ten can take a look behind the scenes of research and development.
+Under the motto "A day as a microtechnologist - research with precision", schoolgirls in grades six to ten can take a look behind the scenes of research and development.

 www.girls-day.de